 There were several panels and discussions throughout the day.
 Rick Philbin and the Sports Central and Guest Athletes held a discussion for adults, and they also met with the different groups of children throughout the day.
 The athletes talked about their own challenges and type 1 diabetes management, shared some tips, and answered questions.
 Both adults and kids really enjoy interacting with these athletes, who truly live 'best practices' day to day so they can be at the top of their sport.

-A big thank you to Friday's sponsors, faculty, staff, and volunteers, who enabled this extraordinary day to happen!
+Once again, many thanks to Friday's sponsors, faculty, staff, and volunteers, who enabled this extraordinary day to happen!

 [ large | full ]